Mather classes of Schubert varieties via small resolutions: Introduction

-The Kazhdan-Lusztig class of Schubert varieties in isotropic or orthogonal Grassmannians can be signified as the pushforward of the total Chern class of tangent bundle $c(TZ_{\underline{\alpha}})$ of any IH-small resolution of singularity $Z_{\underline{\alpha}}$, parallel to the Chern-Mather class as the pushforward of $c(TZ_{\underline{\alpha}})$ \cite{Benjamin, AMSS20}.
-Since there is no explicit computation for the pushforward of the Chern class of the tangent bundle of the IH-small resolution of singularity except type A, we offer how to calculate it for the other classical types.
+The Kazhdan-Lusztig classes of Schubert varieties in isotropic or orthogonal Grassmannians can be signified as the pushforward of the total Chern classes $c(TZ_{\underline{\alpha}})$ of the tangent bundles of any IH-small resolutions $Z_{\underline{\alpha}}$, parallel to the Chern-Mather classes as the pushforward of $c(TZ_{\underline{\alpha}})$ \cite{Benjamin, AMSS20}.
+Since there is no explicit computation for the pushforward of the Chern classes of the tangent bundles of the IH-small resolutions of singularity except type A, we offer how to calculate them for the other classical types.